ShawnChenXHC/clio-blogs/webpack-article-1/bits-removed.md

 6. When the compilation is finished, the assets are compressed and uploaded;
    thus completing the build process.

+ 1. The AWS EC2 instance allocated for a build has 4GB of physical memory.
+ 2. In the past, it was possible to run and complete all of the processes inside our compilation pipeline within this memory limit.
+ 3. As the size of Apollo grew, so too did the amount of memory needed by Webpack in order to compile it.
+ 4. As the memory on the instance was exhausted, the running processes began to experience performance issues: This is the cause of Webpack's slowness.
+ 5. Eventually, there was simply not enough resources for Webpack to complete execution, leading to build failures.

  ## Here come the tests